Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: INTRODUCTION

 \section{INTRODUCTION}

 Autonomous systems are expected to perform in a constrained environment and complete their tasks.
 The decision making is usually broken down into stability and safety objectives which can be accounted for in an optimal control formulation.
 Techniques exist to solve these problems, but the curse of dimensionality for Hamilton-Jacobi based methods\cite{bansal2017hamilton} or computational complexity of nonlinear optimization for Model Predictive Control type of approaches have been the bottleneck for their use in real-time implementations.
-As such, state feedback controllers that depend only on the current state have prevailed, and control Lyapunov (CLFs) functions and control barrier functions (CBFs)\cite{ames2016control}\cite{ames2014control} are two popular methods to encode stability and safety in the system.
-Quadratic Programs (QPs) have particularly gained attention to find control inputs for dynamical systems that respect CLF and CBF constraints.
+As such, state feedback controllers that depend only on the current state have prevailed.

-Extensive work has been done on barrier functions to derive sufficient conditions for safety by satisfying Nagumo's theorem\cite{blanchini1999set} on the boundary of the safe set.
-Utilizing the dynamics of system, CBFs restrict the rate of change of the state constraints by a parametric function of the constraint that satisfies certain properties\cite{ames2016control}.
-However, most of the work focuses on a single barrier constraint and it is not straightforward to extend these results to multiple barrier functions as it is not guaranteed that the system trajectory will reach states that will maintain feasibility of QP.
-This is a direct consequence of poorly chosen parameters, as well as the \textit{myopic} nature of state feedback controllers.
+Control Lyapunov (CLFs) functions and control barrier functions (CBFs)\cite{ames2016control}\cite{ames2014control} are two popular methods to encode stability and safety.
+Utilizing the dynamics of system, they restrict the rate of change of lyapunov and barrier functions by a parametric class-$\mathcal{K}$ function of their values.
+Quadratic Programs(QPs) can then be formulated to obtain minimum norm solution satisfying CBF condition strictly and CLF condition as best as possible\cite{ames2016control}.
+However, most of the work focuses on a single barrier constraint and it is not straightforward to extend these results to multiple barrier functions.
+This is because it is not guaranteed that the system trajectory will reach states that will maintain feasibility of QP.
+This is a direct consequence of poorly chosen parameters of class-$\mathcal{K}$ function, as well as the \textit{myopic} nature of state feedback controllers.
 Moreover, as noted in \cite{cohen2020approximate}, these myopic controllers may also give non-optimal solutions in long term, thus achieving sub-par performance.

 Note that there exist methods to combine all barriers into a single barrier function\cite{glotfelter2017nonsmooth, stipanovic2012monotone, panagou2013multi}.
-However, we argue that combination of barriers is usually not so intuitive to tune for, especially when they represent different physical quantities such as position and angles whose domain and rates of change have different scales with respect to each other.
+However, we argue that combination of barriers is not so intuitive to tune for, especially when they represent different physical quantities such as position and angles, whose domain and rates of change have different scales with respect to each other.